113ll3/Ibmclouddocscli/plugins/vpn/index.md

 {: #p3}

 **policy name:**
-Name of the IPsec policy.
+Name of the IPSec policy.

 **gateway name:**
 Name of the gateway.